morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 * Change attribute **Slow start duration** to 60 s.
 That means from 0 to 60 s, load balancer will gradually send traffic to the instances.
 So the instance can warm up the cache.
 After 60 s, load balancer will send full traffic to it.

   ![ASG_Attributes](Incident_response_images\ASG_Attributes.png)

+## ASG - HTTPS on ALB

+### Requesting a SSL Certification

+Step 1: Go to Route 53, create a domain name: muhutech.com

+Step 2: Go to ACM, request a certificate

+* Add a domain name in ACM: app.muhutech.com
+* Select verification method: DNS validation
+* ACM created a CName record for Route 53 to validate

+Step 3: Add CName record to Route 53, in order to verify that we do have the right to use the domain name

+Step 4:  After verified by Route 53, ACM issued the certificate.